-A conduct decision made or disciplinary action(s) assigned may be appealed by the respondent or the student who believes to have been the recipient of another student's misconduct within five (5) business days of receiving notification of the outcome of the conduct hearing.
+A conduct decision made or disciplinary action(s) assigned may be appealed by the responding party or the reporting party within five (5) business days of receiving notification of the outcome of the conduct hearing.
 To complete and submit an Appeal Request Form click here.